cevatkerim/homebridge-sonytvpower/README.md

-# Turn on Sony TV plugin for Homebridge (beta)
+# Sony TV Power control
-### Turn ON your Sony TV through Siri
+### Turn on or off your Sony TV with Siri

 ###### Installing

 To install the plugin, head over to the machine with Homebridge set up and run
 ```
-sudo npm install -g homebridge-sonytvon
+sudo npm install -g homebridge-sonytvpower
 ```

 ###### Configuration